frameworklabs/SynchrosphereDemo/README.md

 ```
 Note, how we have to pass the set of sensors to be enabled as using an array literal directly would confuse the parameter passing here.

 To orient the coordinate system in the direction of the heading, we set the locator flags to reset the orientation first and reset the heading after that.
-The positive y axis then points down in the direciton of the heading.
+The positive y axis then points down in the direction of the heading.
 The perpendicular x axis grows to the right.

 In this demo, the y-velocity (in meter per second) and y-location (in meter) will be the changing values whereas the yaw (in degrees) and the x-values will mostly be zero.